-We rely on a basic OCR procedure1 (not discussed here; see [1]) that recognizes in the map individual letters and groups together the letters of a similar font and color located next to each other, thus forming in a hypothetical string.
+We rely on a basic OCR procedure1 (described in [1], [7], and [8]) that recognizes in the map individual letters and groups together the letters of a similar font and color located next to each other, thus forming in a hypothetical string.
 In this process, errors of various types can be introduced; our purpose is to detect and correct them.

 The recognition algorithm for the whole map works iteratively.
-At each step, the basic OCR procedure selects for processing the longest and most clearly recognized string and returns it for error correction and subsequent adding to the database being constructed.
-Upon its processing, the string is removed from the raster image, and the next string is selected.
-The algorithm stops when no more letter strings can be found in the vector image.
+At each step, the basic OCR procedure selects for processing the longest clearly recognizable string s.
+Upon its recognition, the string is removed from the raster image so that the image becomes simpler and other strings, possibly disturbed by s, become clearly recognizable.
+Then the next most clearly recognizable string is selected, etc. The algorithm stops when no more letter strings can be found in the raster image.

-This design allows for recognition of the names of large areas, which are usually represented by large letters scattered across the corresponding area, with many names of smaller objects between the letters of the area name.
-In the example shown in Figure 1, first the word Leninsk will be recognized and removed from the image, then the word Volga, and only then the letters of the word Russia can be grouped together in a string.
+This design allows for recognition of the names of large areas, which are usually represented by large letters scattered across the map, with many names of smaller objects between the letters of the area name.
+In the example shown in Figure 1, first the word Leninsk will be recognized and removed from the image, then the word Volga, and only then the letters R-u-s-s-i-a can be grouped together in a string.